Port(a)folio

 César Cañedo

 "WHENEVER I like a man at first sight," "MASTURBATING," "GRANDFATHER checks to make sure all the lights are off," "WHEN I'm particularly happy I buy fruit" & "IT REASSURES ME, being the last one to fall asleep" from Sigo escondiéndome detrás de mis ojos (2019).
-Accompanied by a translator's introduction.
 Copper Nickel, no. 31

 Hubert Matiúwàa